 COMMENDEE 2018-19: Chris is the Business Engagement Manager at HMP & YOI Hatfield.
-He is Commended for the dedication, skill, and inspiration he brings to training the men in his care, and in forging employment opportunities for them, as well as for pioneering a successful prison farm shop called ‘Thyme Served’.
+He receives a Commendation for his inspirational approach to training the men in his care.
+His work, helping create new opportunities for offenders, includes the aptly named prison farm shop, ‘Thyme Served’.

 [Report based on original nomination and any supporting materials submitted to the Trust]